Aggie Bonfire leadership: History

-Each generation of Redpots strived to outdo the generation before.
+Each generation of Redpots strove to outdo the generation before.
 The structure became more elaborate, and in 1969, the stack of logs set the world record for the height of a bonfire at 109 ft 10 in tall.
 Out of concern for the safety of participants and the community, the university limited the size to 55 ft tall and 45 ft in diameter.
 Despite the new height restrictions, in the 1970s, the Guinness Book of Records listed Aggie Bonfire as the largest Bonfire in the world.

 While the Bonfires of the 1960s were constructed in five to ten days, working primarily in daylight, by the late 1970s, changes in the school led to a more elaborate and lengthy construction schedule.
 Construction began in late October with "Cut", obtaining wood by cutting down trees with axes, which took several weekends.
 After Cut, students brought the logs to campus during "Load", a process by which the logs were loaded by hand onto flatbed trucks and brought to campus.
 In early November, crews began "Stack", a three-week period in which the logs were wired together and Bonfire took shape.

 Although between two and five thousand students participated in the construction of Bonfire each year, most worked only part-time, and many worked only one or two shifts.
 Student workers were organized by dormitories or Corps units, with a separate off-campus student crew.
 Many former students participated with crews they belonged to as students.
 Each crew had assigned shifts, although individuals were not limited to working only the assigned shifts.